 Harpswell is a very small coastal town (i.e. on the ocean, a bay, or inlet) located in the state of Maine.
 With a population of 4,872 people and two constituent neighborhoods, Harpswell is the 71st largest community in Maine.

 Harpswell home prices are not only among the most expensive in Maine, but Harpswell real estate also consistently ranks among the most expensive in America.

-Unlike some towns, Harpswell isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Harpswell are a mix of both white- and blue-collar jobs.
+Harpswell is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Harpswell is a town of sales and office workers, professionals, and service providers.
 There are especially a lot of people living in Harpswell who work in sales jobs (14.94%), office and administrative support (9.99%), and management occupations (9.44%).

 Of important note, Harpswell is also a town of artists.
 Harpswell has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Harpswell’s character.

 A relatively large number of people in Harpswell telecommute to their jobs.
 Overall, about 15.16% of the workforce works from home.
 While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.